What is Partial Match with VLOOKUP

 We hope you already have good knowledge about the VLOOKUP functionVLOOKUP FunctionThe VLOOKUP excel function searches for a particular value and returns a corresponding match based on a unique identifier.
 A unique identifier is uniquely associated with all the records of the database.
 For instance, employee ID, student roll number, customer contact number, seller email address, etc., are unique identifiers. , so it can fetch the data from one table to another only if the lookup value is the same as the one in the lookup table, so even a small space or extra characters will lead to not available (#N/A) error.
 So because of one small space or extra character, we end up getting error value, so to avoid these cases, we can use the technique of partial match of lookup value with VLOOKUP function, so in this article, we will guide you through the partial match.

 How does it work?

-If at all if you want the VLOOKUP function to work properly you need to have a proper lookup value which are same in the table as well as in formula cell, otherwise we will end up getting errors.
+If at all, if you want the VLOOKUP function to work properly, you need to have a proper lookup value, which is the same in the table as well as in the formula cell.
+Otherwise, we will end up getting errors.